Financial-Times/ui-style-guide/index.md

 A standard FT spacing unit is 20px.

 When laying out your product please give enough room to the page elements.
 Vertical spacing between elements should be consistent.
-Products presented with varying gaps between elements often look like mistakes with users sublimilally picking it up.
-The FT is premium brnad so you should strive to uphold accurate, consistent and neat presentation.
-Using our Ft spacing unit will help you achieve this.
+Products presented with varying gaps between elements will look like mistakes.

-Horizontal spacing, gutters and margins should be controlled by the Origami grid if possible.
+Horizontal spacing, gutters and margins should be controlled by the Origami grid.
 For vertical spacing you should use the FT spacing unit.

 ##Fonts